AntonioTorres23/OpenGL_Notes/Overview on Shaders.md

 Then we query for the location of `ourColor` uniform by using `glGetUniformLocation`.
 We supply the shader program and the name of the uniform (that we want to retrieve the location from) to the query function.
 If `glGetUniformLocation` returns -1, it could not find the location.
 Lastly we can set the uniform value using the `glUnifrom4f` function.
 Note that finding the uniform does not require you to use the shader program first, but updating a uniform does require you to use the program (by calling `glUseProgram`), because it sets the uniform on the currently active shader program.

-Because OpenGL is in its core a C library it does not have native support for function overloading, so wherever a function can be called with different types OpenGL defines new functions for each type required;
+Because OpenGL is in its core a C library it does not have native support for function overloading, so wherever a function can be called with different types OpenGL defines new functions for each type required; The function requires a specific postfix for the type of the uniform you want set.
+A few of the possible postfixes are.

+- `f`: the function expects a float as its value.
+- `i`: the function expects an integer as its value.
+- `ui`: the function expects an unsigned integer as its value.
+- `3f`: the function expects 3 floats as its value.
+- `fv`: the function expects a float vector/array as its value.

+Whenever you want to configure an option of OpenGL simply pick the overloaded function that corresponds with your type.
+In our case we want to set 4 floats of the uniform individually so we pass our data via `glUniform4f` (note that we also could've used the `fv` version).

+Now that we know how to set the values of uniform values, we can use them for rendering.
+If we want the color to gradually change, we want to update this uniform every frame, otherwise the triangle would maintain a single solid color if we only set it once.
+So we calculate the `greenValue` and update the uniform each render iteration.
+To simplify that statement we do all of this within the while while loop of our application.